-An inherent feature of the NiMH electrochemical system at charging is the build-up of pressure and temperature at the end of the charge.
-The unique battery pack pressure sensor, integrated in Nilar battery packs, together with measured battery pack temperature, are efficent means to secure charge termination over the whole temperature and power range.
+An inherent feature of the Nilar Hydride® electrochemical system at charging is the build-up of pressure and temperature at the end of the charge.
+The unique battery pack pressure sensor, integrated in Nilar battery packs, together with measured battery pack temperature, are efficient means to secure charge termination over the whole temperature and power range.
 At low temperatures the charge rate can be limited by an increased voltage.
 At elevated temperatures the maximum charge rate is limited by the rise in temperature and pressure at end of charge.

-Capacity is not detoriated during cycling.
-NiMH batteries can be stored for many years without loss of performance.
+Capacity is not deteriorated during cycling.
+Nilar Hydride® batteries can be stored for many years without loss of performance.
 There is no decomposition of the electroyte at full charge nor solid electrolyte interface consuming charge carriers with detrimental effect on capacity and impedance.
-Cell impedance in a NiMH cell is determined by the amount of electrolyte in the separator.
-Over time, the electrolyte in the separator decreases (dryout) with a slow decrease in conductivity.
+Cell impedance in a Hydride (NiMH) cell is determined by the amount of electrolyte in the separator.
+Over time, the electrolyte in the separator decreases (dry-out) with a slow decrease in conductivity.
 Finally, depending on the load, the run time of the battery is down to a level where the battery is considered as spent.
 End of life is often defined as 80% of initial capacity but can be based on other application specific constraints or capacity levels.